IMG_1683.jpg

 Chris Bozzone is a soundtrack composer, songwriter and filmmaker.
 In the fall of 2017, he began working with Jonathan Dennison, the founder of Cadabra Records on his first soundtrack for the label, Thomas Ligotti's "The Bungalow House,'' a vinyl-and-cassette release that came out in 2018.
 His soundtrack work for Cadabra Records covers a wide array of weird, fantastical and macabre fiction.
 Bozzone also works with film and concert hall composer Peter Scartabello and his Yuggoth Records label.
 In October of 2022, Yuggoth Records released Bozzone’s first album for the label, “Phantom Flowers,” as a vinyl record and digitally.
 Bozzone and Scartabello released their debut collaborative album, “Glimpsing Into Oblivion” under the project name Seer in April of 2023 and the second Seer album, “The Hours” has just been released in the summer of 2024.
 Singular for his ability to fuse together different musical styles, Bozzone's scores and songs encompass evocative electronic music, arresting folk melodies, classical piano compositions, and boundary-pushing experimental soundscapes.

 Select highlights from Bozzone's scores for Cadabra Records include H.P.
-Lovecraft's "At the Mountains of Madness" 6XLP boxed set, Arthur Machen's "The Great God Pan" 3XLP set, Thomas Ligotti's "The Tsalal" 2XLP set, Thomas De Quincey's "Suspiria De Profundis: Levana and Our Ladies of Sorrow," and Edogawa Rampo's "The Caterpillar" as well as the forthcoming 8XLP boxed set of Lovecraft’s “The Case of Charles Dexter Ward” which is slated to be released in the late autumn of 2024.
+Lovecraft's "At the Mountains of Madness" 6XLP boxed set, Arthur Machen's "The Great God Pan" 3XLP set, Thomas Ligotti's "The Tsalal" 2XLP set, Thomas De Quincey's "Suspiria De Profundis: Levana and Our Ladies of Sorrow," and Edogawa Rampo's "The Caterpillar" as well as the forthcoming 8XLP boxed set of Lovecraft’s “The Case of Charles Dexter Ward” which is slated to be released in the winter of early 2025.
 All of Bozzone’s soundtracks have been produced by Barry Knob who also contributes additional musical arrangements to many of the scores.
 Bozzone’s occasional music soundtrack collaborations for Cadabra Records include working with Slasher Film Festival Strategy and Pentagram Home Video on periodic releases.
 To date, Bozzone has set his scores to the work of extraordinary voice actors like Jon Padgett, Andrew Leman, Laurence R. Harvey, Anthony D.P.
 Mann, S.T.
 Joshi, Robert Lloyd Parry, Matthew M. Bartlett and the late Mark Samuels.

 Influences on Bozzone's music include European horror films, surrealistic Polish, Czech and Eastern European art cinema, weird fiction and poetry, 20th-century avant-garde classical and electro-acoustic music, American minimalist composers, spiritual jazz, black metal, psychedelic folk music along with an assortment of post-industrial British projects, and Steven Stapleton's Nurse With Wound list.